1fwang/1fwang.github.io/_pages/about.md

 # Recent News
+* We have one paper accepted by [RA-L 2025](https://ieeexplore.ieee.org/document/11214345).
+(Oct.
+2025)
+* We have organized workshop on Event-Based Vision for Advanced State Estimation and Image Processing at [IROS 2025](https://eventvision-robotics.github.io/iros_workshop/).
+(Oct.
+2025)
 * We have released our latest research project: OpenGV 2.0.
 (Mar.
 2025) \[[Available](https://arxiv.org/abs/2503.03230)\]
 * We have released our latest research project: Triplet-Tuning.
 (Jan.
 2025) \[[Code Available](https://github.com/Tencent/Triplet_Tuning)\]
 * We have released our latest research project: Sketch2Scene.
 (Aug.
 2024) \[[Project Page](https://xrvisionlabs.github.io/Sketch2Scene/)\]